Category Archives: Greek Royals

 In 1956, Juan Carlos’ life took a tragic turn when his younger brother Alfonso died after a shooting at the family’s home in Portugal.
 Stories began circulating that Juan Carlos had unintentionally killed his brother by firing the gun, unaware it was loaded.
 Juan Carlos’ role in Alfonso’s death (if he had one) has never been officially addressed, although by most accounts the death was accidental.

 The Prince visited the United States in 1958, at which time Generalissimo Franco discussed reviving the Spanish monarchy following his own death.
-Although Franco regarded the Count of Barcelona with suspicion, he seemed to hold Juan Carlos in affection.
-The Count of Barcelona said he would never abdicate his claim to the throne to his son, and for his part, Juan Carlos said he would not accept the throne against his father’s wishes.
+Although Franco regarded the Count of Barcelona with suspicion, he seemed to hold his son Juan Carlos in affection.
+The Count of Barcelona said he would never abdicate his claim to the throne to his son, and Juan Carlos said he would not accept the throne against his father’s wishes.

 Juan Carlos served in the army, navy, and air force in Spain, and studied at the University of Madrid for a time, with a focus on economics and philosophy.
-He eventually became fluent in Spanish, French, Portuguese, Italian, and English along with some Greek.
+He eventually became fluent in Spanish, French, Portuguese, Italian, and English and learned some Greek.
 Juan Carlos developed interests in hunting, waterskiing, golf, and car racing.
 During his young adulthood, he also collected records and cigarette lighters.

 For more information about Juan Carlos see: